History of Georgia (country): Ottoman and Iranian domination

-Iranians immediately sought to strengthen their position and finally subject the rebellious Kingdoms of Eastern Georgia and making them integral parts of the empire.
-During the next 150 years as Persian subjects, various Georgian kings and nobles rose into rebellion, while at many other times political activity was nothing but dormant, and many kings and aristocrats fully accepted Persian overlordship and converted to Islam as well, for greater boons from their Iranian Shahs.
-On the maternal side of the Safavid (also Qajar) and the Ottoman Turkish dynasty, many members were from Georgian aristocratic or different lines.
-In the early 17th century Shah Abbas I made a punitive campaign into his Georgian territories after being informed that Teimuraz I of Kakheti with a couple of Christian citizens assaulted the Karabakh governor and killed him.
-Shah Abbas decided to confront him but Teimuraz I fled to Georgia towards Ahmed I, in order to shelter from Safavid forces.
-This event brought an end to the Treaty of Nasuh Pasha signed between the Ottomans and the Safavids.
-In 1616, Abbas I dispatched his troops to Georgia.
-He aimed to suppress the Georgian revolt in Tbilisi, however the Safavid soldiers met heavy resistance by the citizens of Tbilisi.
-Enraged, Shah Abbas ordered a massacre of the public.
-A large number of Georgian soldiers and people were killed and as many as between 130,000 and 200,000 Georgians from Kakheti were deported to Persia.
-During the same conflict, Teimuraz sent the Queen mother, Ketevan, as a negotiator to Abbas, but in an act of revenge for the recalcitrance of Teimuraz, he ordered the queen to renounce Christianity, and upon her refusal, had her tortured to death.
+the Persians sought to strengthen their position in the region.
+During the next 150 years, various eastern Georgian kings and nobles rose into rebellion, while others accepted Persian overlordship for various benefits.
+In 1616, Abbas I dispatched his troops to Georgia, aiming to suppress the Georgian revolt in Tbilisi.
+However, his soldiers met heavy resistance from the citizens of Tbilisi.
+Enraged, the Shah ordered a punitive massacre, resulting in the deaths of an estimated 130,000 to 200,000 people.
+Thousands of Georgians from the easternmost province of Kakheti were deported to Persia.
+During this conflict, Queen Ketevan was sent to negotiate with Abbas, but in an act of revenge for Georgia's stubbornness, the Persian Shah ordered the queen to renounce Christianity, and upon her refusal, had her tortured to death.
 By the 17th century, both eastern and western Georgia had sunk into poverty as the result of the constant warfare.
-The economy was so bad that barter replaced the use of money and the populations of the cities declined markedly.
 The French traveller Jean Chardin, who visited the region of Mingrelia in 1671, noted the wretchedness of the peasants, the arrogance of the nobles and the ignorance of the clergy.

-The various rulers in Georgia were thus often split between acknowledging Ottoman or Iranian overlordship (which often entailed nominal conversion to Islam) or making a bid for independence.
-The emergence of a third imperial power to the north, Christian Russia, made the latter an increasingly tempting choice.
+These grave regional threats pushed local Georgian rulers to seek closer ties with Tsardom of Russia.
+In 1649, at the recommendation of its eastern Georgian counterparts, the Kingdom of Imereti sent ambassadors to the Russian royal court, with Russia returning the favor and sending its own ambassadors to Imereti in 1651.
+In the presence of these ambassadors, Alexander III of Imereti swore an oath of allegiance to Tsar Alexis of Russia on behalf of Imereti.
+However, internal conflicts among Georgian royalty continued and, although Alexander III briefly managed to control all of Western Georgia, this consolidation was short lived.
+By the time of his death in 1660, Western Georgia was still in a state of flux.
+In this chaotic period, Archil of Imereti was enthroned and deposed several times.
+His efforts to secure assistance from Russia and, later, Pope Innocent XII proved unsuccessful and he was finally exiled to Russia.
+Having given up on reclaiming the Imeretian throne, Archil's son Alexander, a friend of Peter the Great, dedicated himself to the Russian Imperial Army, where he rose to the second highest rank.